kevinalencarr/find-a-band/README.md

 Models were made for *users*, *bands*, *addresses* and *ads*.
 Also, enums for *ad categories* and *band genres* were created.

 ### 2. DbContext configured
-DbContext configutarions were done, migrations were successfully made and server is ready to go.
+DbContext configurations were done, migrations were successfully made and server is ready to go.
 Used Docker and SQL Server.

 ### 3. Controllers and Views added
 Controllers for *bands* and *ads* were made, as well as the Views for these pages.
 Data was seeded to test the Views.